Ultimo Tiger: Heavyweight Champion (2016)

-Championship defences (2017–present)
+Championship Defences (2017)

 Tiger took the PWP Heavyweight Championship into 2017, defeating Dick Justice on 22 January 2017, before tagging with him later that evening.
 He had wins over John Harding and Joel Redman for the championship.
 Tiger defended the belt in a triple threat at PWP Prizefighters 2017 against Tyler Hawke & Lomaxx.
 He appeared for Exposure Entertainment Wrestling, wrestling in a four-corners tag team match with Tyler Hawke, at EWE Luchamania II.
 He defeated Gideon at Battle for Bideford 4 but lost the championship back to Bram, who he had defeated the championship for in Falmouth.

 After losing the heavyweight championship, Tiger wrestled two current Impact Wrestling champions, where he lost to Impact X Division Champion Low Kion 7 May 2017.
 He would also come up short against then Impact Grand Champion Moose, on 25 June 2017; but neither championship was on the line.
 Tiger won his return match to the Devon Wrestling Alliance, defeating Buddaine.

 Tiger competed in the PWP Heroes & Legends 5 weekend; competing in Taunton, Launceston, and Plymouth, winning two triple threats (Against Eddie Dennis & HardFlyer, and HardFlyer & Hellmer Lo'Guennec), before losing Simon Grimm on the Sunday.
 Tiger would later win the Fight League Pro championship in Brussels on 12 November, defeating longtime nemesis Bram.
 After the fold of Pro Wrestling Pride, Tiger would later remove his mask full-time, and wrestle as Glen Alexander.